EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 This new `vendor` directory is also where Composer stores all of the dependencies that we download and add to our project.
 More on that later though.

 Ok, so back to our code.
-The only thing left to enjoy Composer's autoloading feature is to include the file generated in the previous step in our script.
+The only thing remaining before we can enjoy Composer's autoloading feature is to include the file generated in the previous step in our script.
 Let's add the following line at the top of our `index.php` file:

 ```php
 // index.php